 Serving as the fish market’s resident watering hole, The Wreck is where palates will be wetted with beer, cocktails and non-alcoholic tonics.

 If you’re venturing down for an early morning auction, you’ll want to pick up a cup of Joe and a sweet treat from Karma Coffee first.
+Not to mention, the tempting freezer of Little Lato’s premium quality gelato.

 Ex-Tok Tok chef Cameron Knox will take the market’s freshest ingredients and mix them into his Southeast Asian dishes.